Navigating PDF Chaos: A Comprehensive Guide to Version Compatibility and Seamless Migration

 - Corrupted Files: Try opening the PDF with a different viewer to determine if the file is damaged.

 - Incorrect Settings: Check if your viewer's settings are affecting display PDF version compatibility.
+For example, look for settings related to font handling, JavaScript execution, or rendering preferences that might be configured to ignore certain PDF features.

 What if you need to edit a PDF?
 We'll explore security features next.